mdohr07/mdohr07/README.md

 Outside of coding:
 - 🚲 Road cycling keeps me moving.
-- 🎨 Drawing and painting still fuel my soul — just as a hobby now.
+- 🎨 Drawing and painting still fuel my soul — just as a hobby now, but also journaling is an important part of my life.

 ### 📬 CONTACT